 Student Note Competition

-HLPR is seeking submissions for its Student Note Competition, to be published in Vol. 11.2 in Summer 2017.
+HLPR is seeking submissions for its Student Note Competition, to be published in Vol. 12.1 in Winter 2018.

 The Student Note Competition provides a unique opportunity for law students to publish their work in HLPR, which is distributed to more than 6,000 lawyers nationwide, as well as congressional offices, judges, and other progressive decisionmakers.